Chinese and others are coming, coral reefs are dying, public beaches are disappearing; will mountains, food, communities, and languages follow?

 Unlike some of our parents, many of us are more curious and educated about the sacrifices they have made.
 Some have passed on without seeing the fruits of their labor.

-“You cannot expand trade agreements or make any other progress and then see your international competitiveness erode. ” Where are the long-term economic benefits to indigenous peoples in terms of raising their level of living?”
+“You cannot expand trade agreements or achieve other progress while seeing your international competitiveness diminish.
+“Where are the long-term economic benefits to indigenous peoples in terms of raising their level of living?”

 Those governments may be forced to use their own land as collateral if their investors’ ATMs start ringing for payments and these countries cannot afford to pay them back.

 Furthermore, when some of these new businesses are created, they frequently bring their employees with them.
-The few locals who have found work have no career path to management, are underpaid, and have no job security.
+The few locals who have found work have no career path to management, and have no job security.

 These issues, if not addressed holistically, not only result in the loss of the middle class but also in the relocation of people from coastlines, as I have seen the sand being swept from their feet.

-Part II- Everything is on the table, including the coasts, oceans, and mountains.
+Everything is on the table, including the coasts, oceans, and mountains.

 There have been proposals, environmentalist meetings, stream cleaning, and improved trash disposals, but concerns are frequently caught in the political whirlwind.